All Episodes

 I get asked that question a lot, and I guess I would have to say my personal feeling is one of some confidence that this is not imminent.

-I tend not to be a doomsday philosopher, but it's impossible to deny that events happening not all that long ago seem logically capable of happening again, and we have no way of saying.
+I tend not to be a doomsday philosopher, but it's impossible to deny that events happening not all that long ago seem logically capable of happening again.

-Well, the great Venus catastrophe, he argued, in worlds in collision, occurred around 1500 BC.
+Well, the great Venus catastrophe, he argued in Worlds in Collision, occurred around 1500 B.C.
+1500 B.C.
+Yeah.

 Interesting.

-It's hard to imagine that any celestial event of that sort would be a one-time affair.
+It's hard to imagine that any celestial event of that sort would be a one-time affair that would have occurred that recently, then stabilized without the possibility of recurrence.

 Well, I don't know how you would go from a very stable planetary system to the type of unstable planetary motions that are indicated several thousand years ago.

-To what does Velikovsky Okay, well here's the problem when you're approaching something from a historical vantage point like this.
+Okay, well, now here's the problem when you're approaching something from a historical vantage point like this.

 That's an absolutely terrifying thought.